INFORMATION REQUIRED IN PROXY STATEMENT

 All Other Fees

-The aggregate fees billed by Ernst & Young LLP for professional services other than as stated under the caption Audit Fees above were $101,035.
-These fees were for services rendered in connection with tax services in Switzerland and in the United States.
-The audit committee of our Board of Directors considers the provision of these services to be compatible with maintaining the independence of Ernst & Young LLP.
+The aggregate fees billed by Ernst & Young LLP for professional services other than as stated under the caption Audit Fees above were $381,930, including audit-related services of $341,200 and non-audit services of $40,730.
+Audit-related services included fees for SEC registration statement filings and accounting consultations.
+Non-audit services included fees for tax consultation, tax preparation and other consultations.
+The audit committee of the Board of Directors considers the provision of these services to be compatible with maintaining the independence of Ernst & Young LLP.

 Recommendation of the Board of Directors